 - a flat bottom with a sharp transition to the stem and sternposts

 - straight up-raking stem- and sternposts

 - a stern-rudder

 - exceptionally high-sided hull

 - fore- and aftercastles (crenellated)

-Further constructional details were observed in the shipwreck itself and were later included into the extended definition criteria for the cog-type.
-These are
+Further constructional details were observed in the shipwreck itself and were later included in the extended definition criteria for the cog-type.
+These are:

 - a keel-plank (instead of a proper keel)

 - hooks that connected the plank-keel and the stem- and sternposts